 One of the reasons why the mobile gaming market is incredibly accessible is that the vast majority of the games in either the Play Store or App Store are free to download.
 One of the reasons they are incredibly lucrative is that they allow the player to enjoy some free gaming first and then decide if they want to put real money into the title.
 Now, many other platforms are seeing the benefits of trying a ‘free gaming first’ model.

 Just like the good old days with demos

 One of the things that made many forms of gaming rather inaccessible for those who were inquisitive of the entertainment medium was the cost to set-up hardware and then to buy games.
 While the consoles and computers are still expensive, people know that there are now cost-effective ways of finding and playing games that they will actually enjoy.

 It used to be that games would release demos, but that practice died down significantly through the 00s.
-Then, alongside the rise of mobile gaming, and as the fields of gaming became increasingly competitive, more developers and platforms moved back to this ‘free try’ strategy.
+Then, alongside the rise of mobile gaming, and as the fields of gaming became increasingly competitive, more developers and platforms that sell video games have moved back to this ‘free try’ strategy.

 On the innovative Nintendo Switch console, which merges handheld and home console games, many of the platform’s titles follow a free gaming first model by offering good-sized demos.
 In the online space, where slots are the most popular games on platforms, the new form of no-deposit free spins are offered as a way for players to try games for free first.

 Even though these games and platforms are giving away playtime for free, they are finding the practice to be healthy for the titles.
 This is because the games get to reach a wider audience due to the free entry, as opposed to only the player who is already sold on playing the games.
 As such, more try out the game, find they like it and then commit real money either with an outright purchase or through repeated in-game purchases.
 It’s why free-to-play title Fortnite: Battle Royale accrued record annual revenues $2.4 billion in 2018.